analogue-stick/sasppu/README.md

 ## A feature list:
 * Full 240x240 resolution with RGB555 (15bit) colour.
-* Two 512x512 pixel backgrounds, made up from up to 1024 8x8 tiles.
+* Two 512x512 pixel backgrounds, made up from up to 2048 8x8 tiles.
-* Ability to flip background tiles in the x and y axis.
+* Ability to flip background tiles in the x and y axis, or both.
 * Infinite per pixel background scrolling.
 * Up to 256 sprites, of any size (as long as they are a multiple of 8 wide), of which you can get 16 on any one scanline.
-* A dedicated 256x256 pixel area for sprite graphics.
+* A dedicated 256x256 pixel area for sprite graphics, separate from the background graphics.
-* Ability to flip each sprite individually in the x and y axis.
+* Ability to flip each sprite individually in the x and y axis, or both.
 * Ability to double the size of each sprite individually (in both axes at once), with nearest-neighbour upscale.
 * Position sprites anywhere on screen, including offscreen, and either in front or behind the higher background.
 * Well defined sprite layering in relation to each other.